nicolaheld24/Palisades_LiDAR_R/README.md

 In the 2025 post-fire CHM, vegetation height is substantially reduced across much of the study area.
 Most pixels show CHM values between 0 and 2 m, while higher vegetation remains mainly along Topanga Canyon Boulevard and along another major road.
 Areas with CHM values above 2 m, 5 m, and locally 10 m are still present, but are considerably less extensive than in 2023.
 The spatial pattern therefore provides a clear visual indication of the substantial loss of vegetation height between the pre-fire and post-fire acquisitions.

-The marked location indicates the area selected for the subsequent 3D LiDAR visualization in CloudCompare (see 1.3 3D LiDAR visualization).
+The marked location indicates the area selected for the subsequent 3D LiDAR visualization in CloudCompare (see [1.3 LiDAR 3D Visualization](#13-lidar-3d-visualization)).
 This allows the spatial location of the detailed point-cloud examples to be related back to the full study area.

 In a next step, the canopy height change was calculated by subtracting the 2023 CHM from the 2025 CHM: